 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are communal garden grounds located to the rear of the property.
+There are grounds to the rear of the property overlaid in a mixture of materials including lawn and paving and bound in part by timber fencing.
+The roads and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.

 Ceilings Visually inspected from floor level.
-5 The ceilings in the property appear to be formed in plasterboard materials.
+The ceilings within the property appear to be of lath and plaster and plasterboard with areas of paper finishes noted.
+There is a false lowered ceiling in the bathroom.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
+The internal walls are of solid construction, plastered on the hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring within the property appeared to be of suspended timber construction.
-Fitted floorcoverings were noted throughout which restricted the scope of our inspection.
+The flooring is of suspended timber and assumed to be overlaid with timber tongue and groove boarding or similar.
+Various coverings exist above.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
+Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel design.
+The kitchen has wall and floor mounted units.